 Productions are indicated in tree structures and in the tree view with a blue production icon next to their name (a blue circle with the letter P).

-Operations in the Tree View
+Actions in the Tree View

 You can manipulate event structures by dragging events or event groups, or by using the buttons at the bottom of the window, or by selecting actions from the context menu (the menu that is opened by right-clicking).
-You can select multiple events or event groups simultaneously in order to perform common operations.
+You can select multiple events or event groups simultaneously in order to perform common actions.

 Events can be locked.
 This is indicated with a lock.
 Event groups that contain one or more locked events are also protected with a lock.
 If you open the lock on the event group, all the locks on the underlying events are also unlocked.